soynatan/django-easy-audit/README.md

 which you will be able to query from the Django admin app.
 Additionally, this app will also log everytime a user logs in, out or fails to login.

+## Settings

+django-easy-audit allows some level of configuration.
+In your project's settings.py file, you can define the following settings:

+* `DJANGO_EASY_AUDIT_WATCH_LOGIN_EVENTS`

+  Set to `False` it won't log your project's login events (log in, log out, and failed logins).
+Defaults to `True`.

+* `DJANGO_EASY_AUDIT_UNREGISTERED_CLASSES`

+  A list of classes django-easy-audit will ignore.
+Use it to avoid logging some of your project's models if necessary.
+It can be a class or a string with `app_name.model_name` format.
+Defaults to `[]`.

+* `DJANGO_EASY_AUDIT_DEFAULT_UNREGISTERED_CLASSES`

+  The default list of classes django-easy-audit will ignore.
+Don't override this setting unless you know what you are doing; it may create an infinite loop and break your project.
+  If you want django-easy-audit to stop logging one of your models please use previous setting.

 ## What does it do

 django-easy-audit uses [Django signals](https://docs.djangoproject.com/en/dev/topics/signals/)